-All shares of STC convertible preferred stock will be converted into shares of STC common stock prior to the merger of STC into OraSure Technologies.
+All shares of STC convertible preferred stock will be converted into shares of STC common stock prior to the STC Merger.
 However, any shares of STC common stock issued and owned or held by STC or OraSure Technologies will be canceled without any payment for those shares.

-Each share of OraSure Technologies common stock outstanding or held in treasury immediately prior to the effective time of the merger of STC into OraSure Technologies will continue to represent one share of common stock of OraSure Technologies.
+Each share of OraSure Technologies common stock outstanding or held in treasury immediately prior to the effective time of the STC Merger will continue to represent one share of common stock of OraSure Technologies.